tbadmos/salary_prediction/README.md

 1. During EDA over 15000 rows were found with duplicate features but different salaries.
 This needs further analysis probably using KNN to select more accurate values
 2. Engineering new features to Improve  MSE of model
 3. Scale numeric features and observe performance
-3. Use objected oriented programming to make code more professional
+3. Use objected oriented programming for added scalability and flexibility
 4. Build dockerized flask app and deploy on AWS